bykolak/Bricks/README.md

 If only a single brick is left or all are removed, you finish the game.
 Bricks are affected by gravity so if you make a hole they fall down.
-There's gonna be three menu options: "New Game" "High Scores" and "Quit" "High Scores" will be kept in binary file called high.bri
+There's gonna be three menu options: "New Game" "High Scores" and "Quit" "High Scores" will be kept in a binary file called high.bri

 If I manage to finish the procjet, I will think about some additions to game like: